open-keychain/open-keychain.github.io/about/index.md

 Open Source: OpenKeychain is designed to be trustworthy.
 It’s Free Software with no secrets; anyone can examine and validate every bit of it (Source code available at [GitHub](https://github.com/open-keychain/open-keychain))

-### Independent Security Audit

-The auditing company Cure53 performed an intensive security audit of OpenKeychain.
-The security experts summarize their final result with “[...] none of the spotted issues were considered to be of a critical severity in terms of security implications.
-The latter is a significant and impressive result for an app of this complexity and relevance.”

-### Permissions

-Because OpenKeychain is Free Software, anyone can validate that the permissions are indeed only required for the listed features.

-  * In-app purchases: Donate to the developers
-  * Identity: Pre-fill name and email addresses
-  * Contacts: Connect keys to your contacts (only offline)
-  * Photos/Media/Files: Import/export keys from SD card
-  * Camera: Scan QR Codes to add other people's keys
-  * Others: Internet permission to retrieve keys, NFC permission to use YubiKeys

-Starting with Android 6, permissions are requested when required in-app!

 ### Integration

 OpenKeychain primarily integrates with [K-9 Mail](https://k9mail.github.io/) to provide end-to-end encryption capabilities.